Farbod909/cs175-dont-starve/docs/status.md

 Quantitatively, a strong performing agent is one that is able to reach a reward close to or equal to the number of cells in the farm; meaning that a crop grew in every cell.

 If it performs well according to the quantitative metric, we should see patterns according to the planting restrictions we described above.
 For example, if it plants wheat in rows, then we know it is learning successfully.
 If it continues to act random, on the other hand, our model is not learning properly.

 ## Video

 ## Remaining Goals and Challenges
-- conv_net: takes in 3d-matrices, having kernels might help it crop according to the patterns we're looking for.
+We are currently working on applying a convolutional neural network (CNN) to our task.
+Considering a CNN can have multiple filters to scan over the farm, it may have the potential of recognizing patterns that lead to high reward such as rows of wheat.
+It will be interesting to visualize the filters in order to confirm that they are picking up these patterns.

 ## Resources Used